Khaw Boon Wan: Political career

 Khaw was elected Member of Parliament (MP) as part of a PAP team for Tanjong Pagar GRC in 2001.
-Subsequently he was moved to Sembawang GRC in 2006 where he was reelected as a MP, as part of a PAP team.
+Subsequently he was moved to Sembawang GRC in 2006 where he was reelected as an MP, as part of a PAP team.
 He continued to be elected as one of the MPs for the GRC till 2020.

 From February to June 2003, Khaw played a key role in combating the SARS pandemic that happened while he was Senior Minister of State for Health, which put a strain on and tested Singapore's public health resources.
 Then, Khaw took over as acting Health Minister from 1 August 2003 before being promoted to a full Minister on 12 August 2004 in the new prime minister Lee Hsien Loong's cabinet.

 Khaw is well known for having tackled thorny issues across various ministries over his nearly two-decade-long political career.
 In a valedictory letter to Khaw, Prime Minister Lee Hsien Loong noted that the veteran politician has helped Singapore overcome challenges spanning healthcare, housing and transport.

 In 2011, Khaw took over outgoing Lim Boon Heng as the party's chairman, and in 2018 his role was taken over by Health Minister Gan Kim Yong.